dhis2/dhis2-docs/src/commonmark/en/content/implementation/data-elements-and-custom-dimensions.md

 typically repeated for a number of “base” data elements: For instance one would like to reuse this break-down for other data elements such as “TB” and “HIV”.
-In order to make the meta-data more dynamic, reusable and suitable for analysis it makes sense to define the mentioned diseases as data elements and create a separate model for the breakdown attributes.
+In order to make the meta-data more dynamic, reusable and suitable for analysis, it makes sense to define the mentioned diseases as data elements and create a separate model for the breakdown attributes.
 This can be achieved by using the category model, which is described in the following.